Matty-El/urban-attiva/README.md

 #### Footer Section

--   This section has information about the VeloRoute team, copyright wording and links to Facebook, Twitter, Instagram and Pinterest social media sites.
+-   This section has information links for terms and conditions, returns policy, FAQs, cookies, log in and register, the registerd company address, social media links and copyright wording.

 _Note: The social media links currently link to the social media websites and not VeloRoute specific pages_

 #### Future features

--   The ability for users to add ratings to the routes that have been added to VeloRoute.
--   Additional country categorisation to include states, regions, counties etc.
--   Addition of a separate cycling tips page to link from each of the cycling tips to provide a more detailed overview and instructions.
--   A newsletter for users to sign up to updates relating to VeloRoute.
+-   Allow only registered users who have purchased a particular product to leave a review.
+-   Addition of multiple product images for each product.
+Time constraints and sourcing free images prevented me from sourcing multiple images for all the products.
+-   Sharing of blog articles.
+-   Social media sign on.

 ---

 ## Technologies Used

-The following technologies have been used to complete the UX design, capture user stories and defects and assign for development and to develop the Urban Paws website.
+The following technologies have been used to in the development of the Urban Attiva website.

 ### Languages

--   [HTML5](https://en.wikipedia.org/wiki/HTML5) - used for the structure and content of the Trail Running UK website.
+-   [HTML5](https://en.wikipedia.org/wiki/HTML5) - used for the structure and content of the Urban Attiva website.
--   [CSS3](https://en.wikipedia.org/wiki/CSS) - used to style the Trail Running UK website.
+-   [CSS3](https://en.wikipedia.org/wiki/CSS) - used to style the Urban Attiva website.
+-   [jQuery](https://jquery.com)- used for the development of interactive aspects across the website.
--   [jQuery](https://jquery.com/)- used for scripts for the why trail running and races sections of the Trail Running UK website and for the newsletter.
+-   [Python](https://www.python.org) - used for the backend development.
+A full list of the Python modules used can be found in the requiremments.txt file.
--   [Python](https://www.python.org/) - used to style the Trail Running UK website.

 ### Frameworks - Libraries - Other

+-   [Django](https://www.djangoproject.com) - web framework used to develop a secure, scalable and maintainable website for Urban Attiva
--   [Materialize](https://getbootstrap.com/) - utilised for the front-end design framework.
+-   [Bootstrap](https://getbootstrap.com) - utilised for the front-end design framework.
--   [MongoDB](https://www.mongodb.com/) - used as the database for the project.
+-   [SQLite3](https://www.sqlite.org) - used as the development database for the project.
+-   [PostgresSQL](https://www.postgresql.org) - used for the production database.
--   [GitHub](https://github.com/) - for hosting the website repository.
+-   [GitHub](https://github.com) - for hosting the website repository.
--   [GitPod](https://gitpod.io/) - used as the development environment for the website.
+-   [GitPod](https://gitpod.io) - used as the development environment for the website.
--   [Google Fonts](https://fonts.google.com/) - used to source the Roboto font used throughout the website.
+-   [Google Fonts](https://fonts.google.com/) - used to source the font used throughout the website.
 -   [Font Awesome](https://fontawesome.com/) - used to source icons for use throughout website.
 -   [Balsamiq](https://balsamiq.com/) - utilised for the development of the website wireframes.
--   [Canva](https://canva.com/) - used for the design of the VeloRoute website logo.
+-   [Amazon Web Sevices S3](https://aws.amazon.com) - used to host the live static and media files.
 -   [Coolors](https://coolors.co/) - used for creating the colour palette image.

 ### Testing Tools Used